asia-hoa/house-rules/rules.md

 No vehicles may be parked outside of a designated parking space.
 The board has authority to remove any vehicle parked outside of a designated parking space without notice, and at the full expense of the vehicle owner.

 Vehicles must only be parked in the space assigned the owner's unit.
-If an unauthorized vehicle is occupying a parking space, the owner may request the board, the property manager or the maintenance manager have the vehicle towed.
+If an unauthorized vehicle is occupying a parking space, the owner may request the Board, the Property Manager or Maintenance Manager have the vehicle towed.
 No other persons may request a vehicle to be removed.
 Any request must include the date and time, make, model and license plate number.

-The board may impose fines on the owner of any vehicle parked without authorization, up to $100 per day.
+The board may impose fines on the owner of any vehicle parked without authorization, or parked otherwise improperly, up to $100 per day.

 #### Permitted Vehicles